HAPPENSGATE/vkAutoLiker7/README.md

 We are using our own proprietary FIX engine to implement it, but I was urged to have a look at the QuickFIX Engine.
 This project is based massively on the example code that comes with the engine.
 I just removed support for the various FIX protocol versions and kept only FIX 5.0 SP2.
-Also made a few changes/additio
+Also made a few changes/additions to the matching engine to retu